Professor and Department Chair

 Dallas, TX 75275

-Michael S. Harris is an associate professor of higher education and director of SMU's Center for Teaching Excellence.
+Michael S. Harris is a professor of higher education, Department Chair of the Department of Education Policy and Leadership, and director of SMU's Center for Teaching Excellence.
 His primary research interests consider the culture, strategy, and behavior of higher education institutions.
 Harris has taught graduate courses in organization and governance, academic leadership, organizational theory, and the history of American higher education.

 His work has been published in leading higher education journals such as The Journal of Higher Education, Research in Higher Education, Higher Education, Innovative Higher Education, Higher Education Policy, and reported by the Chronicle of Higher Education and The Atlantic.
-He has published four books, The Qualitative Dissertation in Education: A Guide for Integrating Research and Practice (Routledge, 2019) with coauthor Karri Holley, How to Get Tenure: Strategies for Successfully Navigating the Process (Routledge, 2019), Teaching for Learning: 101 Intentionally-Designed Educational Activities to Put Students on the Path to Success (Routledge, 2016) with co-authors Claire H. Major and Todd Zakrajsek and Understanding Institutional Diversity in American Higher Education (Jossey-Bass, 2013).
+He has published four books, Teaching for Learning: 101 Intentionally-Designed Educational Activities to Put Students on the Path to Success 2nd Edition (Routledge, 2021) with co-authors Claire H. Major and Todd Zakrajsek, The Qualitative Dissertation in Education: A Guide for Integrating Research and Practice (Routledge, 2019) with coauthor Karri Holley, How to Get Tenure: Strategies for Successfully Navigating the Process (Routledge, 2019), and Understanding Institutional Diversity in American Higher Education (Jossey-Bass, 2013).

 He holds a B.A. from the University of North Carolina in American History, a M.Ed. and Ed.D. from the University of Pennsylvania in higher education administration.
 In 2004, he received the AERA Division J Dissertation of the Year award.